-Note : Attempt five questions in all, selecting two questions from each unit.
-Question No.1 is compulsory (short answer type.
-Nine questions are to be set spread over the entire syllabus.
-All questions carry equal marks.
+Note: Attempt five questions in all, selecting one question from each unit.
+Question No.1 is compulsory (short answer type).Nine questions are to be set spread over the entire syllabus.
+All questions carry equal marks

-Taxonomy and Systematics, fundamental components of taxonomy (identification, classification, description, nomenclature and phylogeny).

-Role of chemotaxonomy, cytotaxonomy and taximetrics in relation to taxonomy.

-Botanical Nomenclature, principles and rules, principle of priority.
+Taxonomy and Systematics, fundamental components of taxonomy (identification, classification, description, nomenclature and phylogeny), Role of chemotaxonomy, cytotaxonomy and taximetrics in relation to taxonomy, Botanical Nomenclature, principles and rules, principle of priority, Keys to identification of plants.